Vulvovaginal Atrophy and Menopause

 Navigating the Emotional Impact of Vaginal Atrophy

 To make things easier, you must get advice from healthcare professionals or seek support groups with similar experiences.
-Talking to other women will help you understand your issues.
-Exchange ideas and experiments.

 Nutrition

-Be attentive to supplements; don’t take them without speaking to your doctor.
+Supplements; don’t take them without speaking to your doctor.
 I was not allowed to take Black Cohosh and Dong Quai due to my estrogen-receptive positive breast cancer.

 Exercises